gumvic/nanoql/README.md

 4) **(q/execute root query)** to get the channel.

-5) The channel will hopefully produce whatever you were waiting for.
+5) The channel will hopefully produce whatever you were waiting for so much.

 ## License